 10 Little Known Facts About The Beatles

-Even the biggest fans of The Beatles are still discovering new facts about the group after all these years, as more information about the amazing legacy they left behind comes to the light.
+Are there any unknown facts about the Beatles?
+Probably not.
+There are very little unknown facts about the Beatles.
+They are probably the most written about music band of all time.
+Even the biggest fans of the Beatles are still discovering new facts about the group after all these years, as more information about the amazing legacy they left behind comes to the light.
 We’ve put together a list of little-known facts about The Beatles that will hopefully throw up one or two surprises for you.

 - Most people know that the song Penny Lane is about the bus depot Paul used to change buses on the way to John’s house.
 But ever since the single’s release in 1967, the street sign was continually taken down and stolen.
 Eventually, Liverpool City Council decided painting the street sign on a nearby building was the best thing to do

 - Elton John covered Lucy in the Sky with Diamonds on his 1975 album, Captain Fantastic and the Brown Dirt Cowboy.
 John Lennon’s backing vocals and guitar also feature on the song.
 He is credited on Elton’s version as Dr. Winston O’Boogie and it is rumoured he preferred this version to his own.

 - From 1963 until The Beatles broke up in 1970, Mal Evans worked as the group’s road manager.
 He was also a contributor to some of their biggest hits, albeit in unexpected ways.
 The alarm clock heard in the middle of A Day in the Life was sounded by Mal, and the cow bell heard on With a Little Help From My Friends was also down to him.

 - The timeless lyrics to Yesterday: “yesterday, all my troubles seemed so far away” came after the music had been written.
 Originally Paul had used the lyrics “scrambled eggs, oh my baby how I love your legs” as a filler to get the flow of the words.